Kinto/kinto/cliquet_docs/quickstart.rst

 Define resources
 ================

-In order to define a resource, inherit from :class:`cliquet.resource.UserResource`, in a subclass, in :file:`myproject/views.py` for example:
+In order to define a resource, inherit from :class:`kinto.core.resource.UserResource`, in a subclass, in :file:`myproject/views.py` for example:

 .. code-block:: python

-    from cliquet import resource
+    from kinto.core import resource

     @resource.register()
     class Mushroom(resource.UserResource):